JetBrains/teamcity-documentation/topics/maven.md

 <td>

 If there are settings files uploaded to the TeamCity server via the administration UI, you can select one of the available options here.
 To upload settings file to TeamCity, click _Manage settings files_.
 Maven settings are defined on the project level.
 You can see the settings files defined in the current project or upload files on the __Project Settings__ page using __Maven Settings__.
 The files will be available in the project and its subprojects.
 The uploaded files are stored in the &lt;TeamCity Data Directory&gt;/config/projects/%projectID%/pluginData/mavenSettings directory.
 If necessary, they can be edited right there.
-The uploaded files are used both for the agent and server\-side Maven functionality.
+The uploaded files are used both for the agent and server-side Maven functionality.
 If Custom or Predefined settings are used, the path to the effective user settings file is available inside the maven process as the `teamcity.maven.userSettings.path` system property.